Following are some points you might like to consider when preparing your letter:

 The reality for some people who are at the end of their lives is that even the best palliative care will not relieve pain and suffering.
 Those close to them are powerless to help.

-A cross-party working group of MPs from all political parties have produced a draft Voluntary Assisted Dying Bill to allow mentally competent people suffering a terminal illness the right to seek medical assistance to end their lives.
+Both these laws allow mentally competent people suffering a terminal illness the right to seek medical assistance to end their lives.

 In NSW today, it is legal, if you are dying and suffering beyond medical help, to end your suffering by committing suicide, often violently and alone.